-Here's a full-to-the-brim DVD made especially for bluegrass pickers who want to take their jamming ability to the next level.
+Here's a full-to-the-brim video made especially for bluegrass pickers who want to take their jamming ability to the next level.
 It will help you build your repertoire and will vastly improve your confidence so you can join in and jam in any situation.

 In this carefully organized session led by Pete "Dr. Banjo" Wernick, a professional bluegrass band plays a repertoire of seventeen classic songs and instrumentals, providing rhythm backup in key spots so you can try your hand at taking a solo.
 Each song is played at a slow-to-moderate tempo, so it's easy to play along with the band.

 You'll learn the ins and outs of jamming: backup basics, playing the melody, using a capo, essential jam etiquette and even what to do if you get in a musical "train wreck."
+And as in the other two Pete Wernick Jam videos, there is an inset of the guitar player's hands to show the chords played.

 The following songs are playing in a variety of keys, to give you the full range of playing experience: